Fees

 Why We Don’t Have Fixed Fees

-Every taxpayer situation and financial condition is unique.
+Every taxpayer’s situation and financial condition is unique.
 Therefore, one size (price) doesn’t fit all.
 I am aware that some national chains and outsourcing solutions use fixed fees or fixed pricing based on forms or schedules filled out, or the type of service to be offered (such as an Offer in Compromise).
-In my experience, the cost is typically excessive as the firm is trying to cover all potential issues that could arise during the process.
+In my experience, the cost is typically excessive as the firm tries to cover all potential issues that could arise during the process.

 Remember the old saying, ‘You get what you pay for.’
-Do you really think you will get a quality job if a firm offers a fixed price for, as an example, a preparing a return with a business Schedule C and a taxpayer comes into their office with numerous categories of expenses or financial transactions?
-Many firms offering fixed fees often utilize personnel to do the actual work who are insufficiently trained in tax law and procedures.
-You may save some money in preparation or representation fees, but there is a significant risk that an audit could result in the IRS or State agency issuing a bill for thousands of dollars in additional tax, penalties and interest.
-As an alternative, if a return is not properly prepared, the taxpayer may end up paying excessive tax, penalties or interest at time of original filing.
+Do you really think you will get a quality job if a firm offers a fixed price for, as an example, preparing a return with a business Schedule C and a taxpayer comes into their office with numerous categories of expenses or financial transactions?
+Many firms offering fixed fees often utilize personnel who are insufficiently trained in tax law and procedures to do the actual work.
+You may save some money in preparation or representation fees.
+Still, there is a significant risk that an audit could result in the IRS or State agency issuing a bill for thousands of dollars in additional tax, penalties, and interest.
+Alternatively, if a return is not properly prepared, the taxpayer may end up paying excessive tax, penalties, or interest at the time of original filing.

 Using a fixed representation fee will always result in some clients paying more than they should have.
 That’s not fair to clients.
 That’s why almost all credible EA, CPA, and attorney professionals charge for their services based on time.
 By the way, it violates ethical standards for any professional to charge for services based on tax savings or the amount of your refund on an original return!
 Stay away from any firm that prices their services on that basis!